Menu

 VP and General Manager, Environmental and Food Safety Group, Agilent

-Fortunately, Agilent data resides on the intelligent data infrastructure from NetApp.
-Rich Wong, the company’s data management architect says, “Our engineers produce a lot of data.
-My team serves that data to them quickly and securely.
-It’s all about helping our research and development teams do their day-to-day jobs more efficiently.”
+Behind Agilent’s groundbreaking technologies is a massive universe of data, managed seamlessly with the help of NetApp and intelligent data infrastructure.
+Rich Wong, Agilent’s Data Management Architect, explains, “Our engineers produce a lot of data.
+My team serves that data quickly and securely.
+It’s all about helping our R&D teams do their jobs more efficiently.”

 Agilent serves analytical laboratories and the clinical and routine diagnostics markets with a full suite of technology platforms.